Menu

 8 PRIVATE SITTINGS

-1. a) Please note that if you are dissatisfied with your sitting, you must tell the Medium after 10 minutes into the sitting.
+a) Please note that if you are dissatisfied with your sitting, you must tell the Medium within 10 minutes into the sitting.
 The Medium will then escort you to Reception for a refund.
 Later complaints cannot be accepted.

 b) Recording the sitting is your responsibility.
 The college does have recording equipment that you can use, but we cannot be held responsible for failed recordings.